Periodic Auctions Book

 It's as Easy as a FIX Tag to Participate

-Existing Participants connected to BXE can enter orders into the book by simply using FIX tag 9303=BP.
+Existing Participants connected to BXE and DXE can enter orders into the book by simply using FIX tag 9303=BP.
 Participants can leverage the same clearing arrangements, connectivity and FIX or BOE ports for order entry for the Periodic Auctions book.

 Metrics Behind Matches